I am a freelance photographer and videographer working for news and humanitarian organizations.

 I am originally from Peru, fluent in Spanish and also speak Turkish and French.

-I am an independent photo and video journalist.
-From 2002 to 2009 I lived in the United States where I started working as photojournalist.
-I am a graduate from the photojournalism program of the Rochester Institute of Technology in New York.
+I am a graduate of the photojournalism program at the Rochester Institute of Technology in Upstate New York.

 2016 - Fellow, 2014 - Honorable Mention, 2014 - Award of excellence